Written by Richard Perry

 Deposits

-To open a standard account with XM there are variable minimum deposits, depending upon which account you open:
+To open a standard account with XM, the minimum deposit varies depending on the account type.

 Micro AccountStandard AccountXM Zero AccountShares Account